JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Support user input

-For simplicity, you won't implement a complicated logic of specifying and validating time zones.
+For simplicity, you won't implement complex logic for specifying and validating time zones.
-The app will offer several countries to choose from and display the time in the capital of the country:
+The app will offer several countries to choose from and display the time in the selected country's capital:

 1. In `shared/src/commonMain/kotlin`, open the `compose.project.demo/App.kt` file
    and add a data class to hold country information below the `App()` composable:

     ```kotlin
-    // Simplified representation of timezones for this example
+    // Simplified representation of time zones for this example
     data class Country(val name: String, val zone: TimeZone)

     // Hard-codes the list of supported countries
-    // with specific associated timezones
+    // with specific associated time zones
     fun defaultCountries() = listOf(
         Country("Japan", TimeZone.of("Asia/Tokyo")),
         Country("France", TimeZone.of("Europe/Paris")),